Background pattern

 • neuromuscular blockers (used in anesthesia).

-Administration of Estilsona with food, drinks, and alcohol
+Taking Estilsona with food, drinks, and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

-Important information about some components of Estilsona
+Important information about some of the components of Estilsona

-Estilsona contains parahydroxybenzoic acid methyl ester (E-218)
+Estilsona contains methylparahydroxybenzoate (E-218)

-3. How to Take Estilsona
+3. How to take Estilsona

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

 mg